sumanthn15/Stock-Market-Predictor/README.md

 ---

 ## How It Works
-- 1.The user enters a stock ticker symbol (e.g., AAPL, TSLA) into the app.
+- The user enters a stock ticker symbol (e.g., AAPL, TSLA) into the app.
-- 2.The app fetches historical stock data for that ticker using the yfinance API.
+- The app fetches historical stock data for that ticker using the yfinance API.
-- 3.The neural network model predicts future stock prices based on the historical data.
+- The neural network model predicts future stock prices based on the historical data.
-- 4.The app displays the predictions along with interactive visualizations of historical stock price trends.
+- The app displays the predictions along with interactive visualizations of historical stock price trends.

 ---